Anuradha0501/Anuradha0501/README.md

 # Hi there 👋, I am Anuradha Jadon
-#### Engineering student with problem-solving skills and ability to perform well in a team.
-Student of B.Tech Computer science engineering from ITM Group of Institutions Technical Campus , Gwalior.
+#### I am Working as a Assistant System Engineer - Trainee at Tata Consultancy Services.
+2022 Undergraduate with problem-solving skills and ability to perform well in a team.
+Did B.Tech in Computer science engineering from ITM Gwalior.

 Skills:  HTML / CSS / JavaScript / Java / Python (Basic)